Abdur-rahmaanJ/oreiller/README.md

 # oreiller

-The package for easy image manipulation.
+The package for easy image manipulation backed by pillow power.

 The package for clean Pillow codebases.